codex-team/capella/README.md

 - bmp
 - tiff

-Please note that each uploaded file will be converted to JPG with a white background.
+Please note that each uploaded file will be converted to JPG with a white background and quality 90.

 ## Capella SDKs